 Though mining continued on a small scale, Granite had all but become a ghost town.
 However, it began to see a rebirth in 1898, when the mines began operating again, producing about one million dollars of bullion a year until 1901.
 The mines continued to operate intermittently until the 1930s.
 In 1958, new investors began conducting exploration work in the Granite Mine, but when a fire broke out, most of the surface structures were destroyed.

 The last resident of Granite, Mae Werning, continued to live in the old town, long after all other residents had left.
 She spent many years as the town’s caretaker and as a water commissioner for Deer Lodge area ranchers.
 She died in 1969 at the age of 75.

 Today, the old town site is preserved as a Montana State Park.
 On the road to the town, parts of the old tramway can still be seen.
 Upon reaching Granite, tailings and mine buildings can be seen on the hillside.

-While many of the buildings are long gone, there are still a scattering of a few that remain standing or are in various states of deterioration, including the Miner’s Union Hall, the stone Superintendent’s home, the tumbled down hospital, the old bank vault, and numerous cabins.
+While many of the buildings are long gone, there is still a scattering of a few that remain standing or are in various states of deterioration, including the Miner’s Union Hall, the stone Superintendent’s home, the tumbled-down hospital, the old bank vault, and numerous cabins.